mvilain/ansible-role-common/roles/common/README.md

 Rather than install ntp, chronyd will be installed and configured as it's best suited for systems that aren't up 24x7.

+Fedora32's repos are hosted on mirrors with very poor network response from my VPN.
+Tasks that install products take a very long time and frequently timed out.
+I even get timeouts on my straight ISP connection, so I have no workaround for this.
+User's experience of Fedora32 may vary.
+Use Fedora33 instead.

 Role Variables
 --------------